When you arrive

 Getting Started guide

 In our Getting Started Guide for Bachelor's and Master's students you can find contact details and general information about studying at VU Amsterdam.
 We invite you to take a look at it!
-Please note that this guide was created before the COVID-19 situation and is not applicable for exchange and Semester in Amsterdam students.
+Please note that this guide is not applicable for exchange and Semester in Amsterdam students.

 Cost of living and working